 Inverters convert direct current (DC) electricity into alternating current (AC) electricity—and are usually a central component in both off-grid and grid-tie solar systems (unless your solar system runs DC only).
 AC is the type of electricity most often used in homes and everyday life.
 Solar panels and most small wind turbines produce DC electricity.
 That electricity is used to charge a battery bank in off-grid solar systems and, for grid-tie systems, it is sent directly to a grid-tie inverter, which feeds electricity directly to your electrical loads (appliances, tools, HVAC, etc.) or back to the electric grid if you are able to take advantage of net metering.Inverters for Every Application

 Browse our wide selection of off-grid and grid-tie solar inverters below.
-We also offer marine/mobile, micro and hybrid inverters, which are capable of working both as an off-grid and grid-tie solar inverter.
+We also offer marine/mobile, micro and hybrid versions, which are capable of working in both an off-grid and grid-tie applications.
 Questions?
 Give an altE solar system expert a call today at 877-878-4060!Read more +

 Choosing the right inverter for your off-grid solar system will be based on accurately calculating your electrical loads and usage patterns.
 The size of the off-grid inverter you need is based on your 'peak load' requirements - all the AC loads that could be turned on simultaneously.

 Grid-tie inverters connect directly to the utility grid and do not require batteries.
 A battery-less system is much less complex (and less costly) than a system with batteries.
 The one drawback is that a grid-tie solar inverter system without batteries cannot supply power to the home in the event of a power outage.
 For the safety of the workers working on the utility lines, the grid-tie inverter will shut down until power has been restored.
 If frequent power outages are not an issue, then a utility grid-tie system can be an excellent, cost effective option.

 Furthermore, to qualify for most state rebate programs, you must be connected to the utility grid.
 We recommend you visit dsireusa.org/ to check for the most up to date list of solar and renewable energy incentives in your local area.